Home Loan Arrears QA

 Q: What is mortgage hardship assistance?
 What is the benefit over a full refinance?

-In most cases, the expected repayment to bring the loan out of arrears could be much higher than the payment on a new loan.
+In most cases, the expected repayment to bring the loan out of arrears could be much higher than the payment on a new loan; even with higher interest rates.
 We would need to assess your new loan repayment, which we would provide as a result of our loan arrears assessment.
 This is included in our free loan arrears proposal.